Updated on 1/11/2023

 - Hot flashes

 Don’t be ashamed that you have an irrational fear of something.
 Whatever your phobia may be — it’s completely valid.
 Phobias shouldn’t be ignored or brushed to the side, it’s important to talk to a professional if they’re all-consuming.
 Although phobias can interfere with your life and daily routine, there are ways to get help, whether it’s therapy, medication, or a combination of both.
-Even your phobia it’s not on this list, any kind of phobia is valid.
+Even if your fear is not on this phobias list, any kind of phobia is valid.
 Always remember, you deserve to live a phobia-free life!

 “How amazing would it be to find that the unknown also holds the keys to your own liberation?
 The thing we fear the most may, in fact, lead us down the path of freedom with the proper guidance and support.”Talkspace therapist Ashley Ertel, LCSW, BCD